An Interview Pam Hendrickson from The Riverside Company

 By: Katie Marchetti

 As her career progressed, Pam was ready for the next challenge and wanted to more directly help companies build and grow.
 In 2006, she joined The Riverside Company as their COO.
 Once again, Pam thrived in one of the most intellectually stimulating and most challenging industries to succeed.
-Today, Pam serves as Riverside’s Vice Chairman, where she supervises some fund strategies and monitors and manages policy, political, and legislative risk for Riverside and its portfolio companies.
+Today, Pam serves as The Riverside Company’s Vice Chairman, where she supervises some fund strategies and monitors and manages policy, political, and legislative risk for Riverside and its portfolio companies.
 All along the way, Pam has paved a path for subsequent generations of diverse professionals in finance and private equity, enabling opportunities for others to succeed and thrive as she has.

 She was kind enough to carve out some time for us recently, and the interview was revealing in so many ways: from her inside-look into Washington (and perhaps why politicians aren’t all bad) to her approach to diversity.
 In an industry that’s squarely focused on monetary returns, her insights are priceless.
 Our collective hats should tip to this powerhouse who uses her voice for those who are often kept out of the conversation.